 Actors: 15M, 14F, 1C.

 CAST REQUIREMENTS: Most Excellent Theophilus (MET) requires a thirty member cast (fifteen men, fourteen women and one pre-adolescent boy).
 Half of those cast must be vocal soloists (S, A, T and B).
 With the exception of the leading man, every cast member will perform multiple character roles.
 Smaller-size theater groups-congregations with fewer singers available to them can utilize the split-track soundtrack’s “Music with Background Vocals” option (allowing their non-singing actors-actresses to lip-sync the background vocals).
-The actor-singer performing the lead role of Theophilus must be capable of “carrying” a one-man play.
-He will be interacting with just three other actors, in the opening and closing scenes only.
-MET is a hybrid theatrical form that merges an opera with the aforementioned one-man play.
-However, like more traditional musicals, MET’s leading man will sing five of the show’s twenty five songs so, he must be a strong tenor (or high range baritone).
-The Gospel events Theophilus reads of-comments on are depicted operatically through contemporary-style songs sung by the entire rest of the cast.
+The actor-singer performing the lead role of Theophilus must be a strong tenor (or high range baritone).
+The Gospel events Theophilus reads of, comments on, are depicted operatically through contemporary-style songs sung by the entire rest of the cast.

 PRODUCTION NOTES: The soundtrack makes hiring and rehearsing an orchestra unnecessary.
 The running time for the show is two and a half hours, including a fifteen minute intermission.
 The optional overture can also be used as prelude music while the audience seats themselves.
 There is also an optional closing sung by the entire, now-out-of-character cast as their “witness in song” after the curtain call (with the house lights up for interacting with their audience).
 The audio technician’s song files, the vocalists’ sheet music, the book, scene outline and director’s production notes are available via MET’s website (www.metmusical.com).
 Minimalist sets and costumes are required to accommodate very quick scene changes.
 The book’s time and place context is the New Testament era, but a contemporary vs. traditional approach to biblical sets and costumes might better suit the show’s contemporary-style songs and their production.